TETYYS/LiveProxies/docs/prxsrc.md

 [2000:2222:3333::4444]:8888
 ```
 Currently program supports following formats of proxy list sources:
- - Script `.py`
+ - Script `.cmd`
  - Static file `.txt` or `.prx`
  - URL `.url`

 ## Script
-In order to add proxies from html websites, or to clean proxy lists before pushing them to the program, you should use Python scripts.
-Script entry point is always `run()` See [BlogspotGeneric.py](../BlogspotGeneric.py) for example script. **NOTE:** All Blogspot websites are different, so script doesn't always match with blog HTML.
+In order to add proxies from html websites, or to clean proxy lists before pushing them to the program, you should use scripts.
+You can use any kind of scripting engine as long as it's installed in the server and it's outputting proxy list in format described above to STDOUT.
+See [BlogspotGeneric.py](../BlogspotGeneric.py) for example python script. **NOTE:** All Blogspot websites are different, so script doesn't always match with blog HTML.

+Script file extension is .cmd and it must contain one line of command, for example `python /etc/liveproxies/scripts/test.py`, `mono /etc/liveproxies/scripts/test.exe`.
 ## Static file
 If you want to add static lists of proxies, you should use `.txt` or `.prx` extension files.
-Just leave proxy list in format specified in the beggining.
+Just leave proxy list in format described above.
 ## URL
 If remote website is just plain list of proxies in format `IP:PORT`, you should use URL proxy source format.
 All `.url` files should be in following format:
 ```